mindgruve/mg-reverse-proxy/README.md

     Note: With a cached response, your application is not bootstrapped at all.
 This can dramatically reduce response times.

 ## The WordPress Adapter
+Included with is an adapter for WordPress.
 A description of these constructor arguments....

 **$bootstrapFile** The path to the file that bootstraps your application.
 For example, the wp-blog-header.php file in wordpress.
 **$store** The cache store that you want the reverse proxy to use.